Your Swiss Family Robinson-themed vacation is just a booking away.

 10. Rustic Eco Villiage – Wirawila, Sri Lanka

 If you’re looking to stay off the beaten path, this eco village is a top choice.
 The camp advertises itself as “relaxation central,” and guests are encouraged to explore the pristine beaches, birdwatch, and participate in guided hikes and tours.
 Wirawila is located next to several historic and religious sites, which are open and welcoming to visitors.
 From $90 USD per night.

 11. Highest Tree House in Europe – near Bilbao, Spain

 Advertising itself as having the “highest tree houses in Europe,” these cabins in the north of Spain offer a quiet getaway within driving distance of Bilbao and Vitoria-Gasteiz.
-The tree houses are fully-integrated into the landscape and are near the Hontzaextrem adventure park.
+The tree houses are fully-integrated into the landscape and are near the Hontzaextrem adventure park, and boast amazing sweeping views.
+They follow the typical octagon shape most tree houses use.
+This one gets a lot of buzz on social media.
 From $190 USD per night.

 12. Refurbished Boeing 727 – near Manuel Antonio National Park, Costa Rica

 One part tree house, one part vintage airplane, this tree house is by far the wildest one on the list.
-Featuring luxury furnishings as well as stunning views, this “jumbo hotel suite” is set between Manuel Antonio National Park and the Pacific Ocean.
+You may not be able to do jumping jacks in the living room, but it features luxury furnishings as well as stunning views of the Costa Rican jungle.
+This “jumbo hotel suite” is set between Manuel Antonio National Park and the Pacific Ocean.
 Guests can enjoy the spa, learn to surf, try their hand at sport fishing, and much more.
-Fans of Romancing The Stone will love it.
+We aren’t totally sure, but think there should be an outdoor shower involved here.
 From $250 USD per night.